themerdev/themer/README.md

     themer -c my-colors.js -t themer-wallpaper-block-wave -o gen

-`themer-wallpaper-block-wave` will generate SVG and PNG wallpapers to the output directory (`gen/` in this example).
+`themer-wallpaper-block-wave` will generate SVG wallpapers to the output directory (`gen/` in this example).
+(You can then convert them to a bitmap format, if necessary, [using Chrome](https://umaar.com/dev-tips/156-element-screenshot/) or other tools.)

 ### Default resolutions